jasleen101010/batterycup/README.md

-# Electricity Billing System
+# batterycup
-This is a GUI made using Java Swing.
+This is a GUI made using Java Swing for computing bills for Electric Cars.
 It lets User perform multiple operations like:-